FaithBeam/YMouseButtonControl/README.md

 ## Usage

-1. Download the latest release from the releases page for your platform
+1. Download the latest release from the [Releases](https://github.com/FaithBeam/YMouseButtonControl/releases) page for your platform
+     * Alternatively download the latest build from the [Actions tab](https://github.com/FaithBeam/YMouseButtonControl/actions)
-2. Extract the archive
+3. Extract the archive
-3. Run YMouseButtonControl
+4. Run YMouseButtonControl

 ## OS Compatibility